 What kinds of risks are inherent in the current way your payroll is run?
 What about non-compliance with the raft of payroll legislation – are your current processes and people set up to effectively keep on top of changes?
 How much time is it taking?

-In HR terms, what compliance issues could arise?
+In HR terms, think about the following: what compliance issues could arise?
 What are current capabilities like when it comes to processes such as tracking mandatory refresher training and ensuring all necessary right to work checks have been completed?

 What do you want from your future HR or payroll software?